FERPA (Family Educational Rights and Privacy Act)

-Official academic transcripts may be issued to educational institutions, employers, scholarship/grant/fellowship organizations, application services, government agencies, etc., or to students (for personal use) provided the student discloses the intended final recipient.
-Current students may view their unofficial transcript online by using their credentials on my.fordham.edu.
-Official transcripts cannot be emailed or faxed to recipients.
+Official academic transcripts may be issued to educational institutions, employers, scholarship/grant/fellowship organizations, application services, government agencies, etc., or to students (for personal use).
+Students may view their unofficial transcript online by using their credentials on fordham.edu.
+Official transcripts cannot be faxed to recipients.

 Students and alumni who request an official transcript for personal use may not forward it to another party; doing so renders the transcript unofficial.
 Transcripts should always be issued to the intended final recipient.

-The University offers secure electronic transcripts as well as mailed (paper) transcripts.
+The University offers online ordering for secure electronic transcripts as well as for mailed (paper) transcripts.
 Full details are available from the Office of Academic Records.

-Students may request an unofficial transcript listing courses and credits and marked “Unofficial."
-Students may also view their unofficial transcript via my.fordham.edu.
+Students may request an unofficial transcript listing courses and credits and marked "Unofficial."
 The University accepts no responsibility for the accuracy of an unofficial transcript after it has been issued.

 The Office of Academic Records may use its discretion to limit the number of transcripts requested at any one time.

 Fordham University will make every effort to promptly fill all requests for transcripts but will not assume responsibility for delays.
-All inquiries concerning issuance of transcripts must be made to the Office of Academic Records within three months of the original request.
+All inquiries concerning issuance of transcripts must be made to the Office of Academic Records.